 Business Analytics is a term that took industries by storm in the 21st century.
 All businesses around the world were looking to make more and more profits, and the only way they could do that was by finding out gaps and filling them.
 The Business Analytics process initially came as a problem-solving approach to many organizations where data was being captured and accessed.
 This data was then used for multiple purposes, ranging from improving customer services to predicting fraud.
-Due to its vast success, people realized quickly that Business Analytics can not only solve pre-existing visible problems but also can notify them about the illusive problems that do not seem to be existing.
+Due to its vast success, people realized quickly that Business Analytics can not only solve pre-existing visible problems but also can notify them about illusive problems that do not seem to be existing.

 Once the world started noticing the impact of Business Analytics, organizations soon realized that its potential is not related to just problem-solving, but they can also use it to predict, plan, improvise, and overcome various obstacles that they may find.

-Business Analytics is a discipline where you use the pre-existing data to find out key insights that can help you solve a business problem.
+Business Analytics is a discipline where you use pre-existing data to find out key insights that can help you solve a business problem.
 To find the said insights, you have to apply a lot of statistical models, as well as manipulate the data to fit such models.

-Moreover, almost every organization of the day follows a well-defined Business Analytics process steps.
+Moreover, almost every organization of the day follows well-defined Business Analytics process steps.
 These process steps differ from organization to organization.
 However, some key steps remain the same for almost everyone.
 Let’s discuss them in this blog.

 The Business Analytics Process

 The Business Analytics process involves asking questions, looking at data, and manipulating it to find the required answers.
-Now, every organization has different ways to execute this process as all of these organizations work in different sectors and value different metrics more than the others based on their specific business model.
+Now, every organization has different ways to execute this process as all of these organizations work in different sectors and value different metrics more than others based on their specific business model.

 Since the approach to business is different for different organizations, their solutions and their ways to reach the solutions are also different.
 Nonetheless, all of the actions that they do can be classified and generalized to understand their approach.
-The image given below demonstrates the steps in Business Analytics process of a firm:
+The image given below demonstrates the steps in the Business Analytics process of a firm: